Generative & Electronic

 My work lies at the intersection of music and technology, with a focus on designing generative music algorithms for live performances.
 Many of my pieces explore how the randomness and automation of an algorithm can be useful to a musician's creative process as they improvise.
 I aim to create generative and algorithmic music frameworks that are intuitive for musicians to make music with.

-This past June, I led a workshop hosted by Music Hackspace in London to teach composers and producers how they can incorporate machine learning and AI into their creative practice.
+In June 2022, I led a workshop hosted by Music Hackspace in London to teach composers and producers how they can incorporate machine learning and AI into their creative practice.
 The talk was geared to creatives with no prior background in programming or ML.
 We started with a light introduction to RNN and VAE architectures, then I walked participants through freely available VSTs, web apps and Max externals that utilize these models for melody generation and timbre transfer.
 Check out the full workship recording below!

 When I first moved to London in September 2021, I attended a SuperCollider Live Coding Music workshop led by Shelly Knotts.
 I became inspired by this new way of making music, and loved the concept of projecting the music's source code as a visual during performance.
 Live coding seemed like a perfect interface for incorporating AI music algorithms, as much of the melody generation is done using pattern generators and other algorithmic composition techniques.
 I decided to use live coding as a framework for my Masters thesis, and am currently working on a model for generating loopable phrases for algorave performances.
 Aside from my thesis work, I've worked on my own SuperCollider sets and have performed at Electronic Music Open Mic Nights around London.
 A recording of a set I did at The Crypt in Camberwell is included below.

-For electronic composition, generative or not, I use SuperCollider, Max MSP, PureData, Logic Pro X and Python.
+For electronic composition, generative or not, I use SuperCollider, Max MSP, PureData, Logic Pro X and Ableton Live.
 Below are some selected tracks from my electronic composition projects.
 My algorithmic piece "Machine Cycle" was premiered in 2018 by the Carnegie Mellon Exploded Ensemble.
 My generative composition "Color Bursts", created with Julian Koreniowsky, ran as sound installation in the Phipps Botanical butterfly garden for 4 months.
 For the technical breakdown of the generative pieces, check out my software portfolio page.

 I graduated from the Carnegie Mellon University School of Music in Pittsburgh PA, where I studied classical guitar with professor James Ferla.
 During my time in Pittsburgh, I was featured as a concerto soloist with the CMU Classical Guitar Ensemble and performed with chamber group partners ranging from renaissance vocalists, to string quartets, to banjo players.
 I performed as a freelancer throughout the city, playing in locations such as the Phipps Botanical Gardens, the Carnegie Library of Pittsburgh, Kresge Theater, and the UPMC Hillman Cancer Center.
 Prior to my time in Pittsburgh, I studied guitar at the Peabody Preparatory School in Baltimore MD, where I performed with the guitar orchestra and participated in a master class with Julian Gray.